 BM Performance Majors

-- Double jury at the end of sophomore year to allow students to enroll for 4 credits and prepare for a senior recital.
+• Double jury at the end of sophomore year to qualify for enrollment in 400 level lessons.

-- Qualifying Jury: Students will sign up for a double jury in the semester preceding the recital semester to consist of a performance of a selection of the proposed recital repertoire.
+• Qualifying Jury: Students will sign up for a double jury in the semester preceding the recital semester or at least two weeks prior to the recital date.
+Jury will consist of a performance of a selection of the proposed recital repertoire.

-- The student is responsible for reserving a recital date, dress rehearsal time, and securing a recital committee.
-In addition, the student must prepare and print the recital program and turn them into the WSU School of Music office at least three days before the dress rehearsal.
+• The student is responsible for reserving a recital date, dress rehearsal time, and securing a recital committee.
+In addition, the student must prepare and print the recital program and turn them into the WSU School of Music office at least one week before the dress rehearsal.

 BME Majors

-- Qualifying Jury: Qualifying Jury: Students will sign up for a double jury in the semester preceding the recital semester to consist of a performance of a selection of the proposed recital repertoire.
+• Qualifying Jury: Students will sign up for a double jury in the semester preceding the recital semester or at least two weeks prior to the recital.
+Jury will consist of a performance of a selection of the proposed recital repertoire.

-- The student is responsible for reserving a recital date, dress rehearsal time, and securing a recital committee.
-In addition, the student must prepare and print the recital program and turn them into the WSU School of Music office at least three days before the dress rehearsal.
+• The student is responsible for reserving a recital date, dress rehearsal time, and securing a recital committee.
+In addition, the student must prepare and print the recital program and turn them into the WSU School of Music office at least one week before the dress rehearsal.

 MM Students

-- Qualifying Jury: Students will sign up for a double jury in the semester preceding the recital semester to consist of a performance of a selection of the proposed recital repertoire.
+• Qualifying Jury: Students will sign up for a double jury in the semester preceding the recital semester or at least two weeks prior to the recital.
+Jury will consist of a performance of a selection of the proposed recital repertoire.

-- The student is responsible for reserving a recital date, dress rehearsal time, and securing a recital committee.
-In addition, the student must prepare and print the recital program and turn them into the WSU School of Music office at least three days before the dress rehearsal.
+• The student is responsible for reserving a recital date, dress rehearsal time, and securing a recital committee.
+In addition, the student must prepare and print the recital program and turn them into the WSU School of Music office at least one week before the dress rehearsal.

 MME Students

-- Qualifying Jury: Double jury in the semester preceding the recital semester to consist of a performance of a selection of the proposed recital repertoire.
+• Qualifying Jury: Students will sign up for a double jury in the semester preceding the recital semester or at least two weeks prior to the recital.
+Jury will consist of a performance of a selection of the proposed recital repertoire.

-- Recital committee will consist of the applied professor, another professor in the woodwind area and a professor in music education.
+• Recital committee will consist of the applied professor, another professor in the woodwind area and a professor from another area.

-- The student is responsible for reserving a recital date, dress rehearsal time, and securing a recital committee.
-In addition, the student must prepare and print the recital program and turn them into the WSU School of Music office at least three days before the dress rehearsal.
+• The student is responsible for reserving a recital date, dress rehearsal time, and securing a recital committee.
+In addition, the student must prepare and print the recital program and turn them into the WSU School of Music office at least one week before the dress rehearsal.